-There are four ingredients needed to access the Internet (1) an ISP, (2) a modem, (3) a Web browser and (4) an e-mail program.The Internet Service Provider (ISP) Your access to the Internet is through an Internet service provider (ISP), which can be a large company such as America Online or MSN, or any of hundreds of smaller ISPs throughout the country.
+There are three ingredients needed to access the Internet from a laptop or desktop computer: (1) an ISP, (2) a modem and (3) a Web browser.The Internet Service Provider (ISP)Access to the Internet is through an Internet service provider (ISP), which can be a large company such as Comcast or AT&T, or any of hundreds of smaller ISPs throughout the country.
 You are offered unlimited access for a fixed rate per month.The ModemDepending on the kind of service you have, you will need a unit of hardware called a "modem" for connection.
-Slow-speed dial-up telephone access uses an analog modem, which may already be installed in your computer.
-If not, one can be plugged into the USB port.
-If you sign up for cable or DSL service, which is from 40 to 100 times faster than telephone dial-up, your provider may send you the appropriate modem, or you can purchase it at your local electronics store.
-Quite simply, opt for the high-speed service if you can.
-Dial-up modems are an exercise in extreme patience.
-Browsing the Web A Windows PC comes with the Internet Explorer Web browser.
-The Mac comes with Safari.
-Windows and Mac users quite often choose a different browser such as Firefox (www.mozilla.org) or Chrome (www.google.com/chrome), which offer additional features and are not as subject to attack by hackers.The first time you hook up to a new ISP, you may need their assistance to configure the dial-up or networking software in your computer.
-After that, all you do is launch the browser to "surf the Web."Sending EmailAlthough email can be sent and received using your Web browser (see e-mail interfaces), your computer may come with a dedicated e-mail program like the ones found in smartphones.
+Today, cable and telephone companies provide service to most people in the U.S., and the modem converts their signals to the Internet packets your computer requires.
+See cable modem and DSL modem.Rural areas may have only satellite service or dial-up telephone access, the latter as much as 100 times slower than cable.
+Older computers had built-in dial-up telephone ports.
+See satellite Internet and modem.Browsing the WebA Windows PC comes with the Edge Web browser, while the Mac comes with Safari.
+Windows and Mac users quite often choose a different browser such as Firefox (www.mozilla.org) or Chrome (www.google.com/chrome), which offer additional features and are very popular.The first time you hook up to a new ISP, you may need their assistance to configure the dial-up or networking software in your computer.
+After that, all you do is launch the browser to "surf the Web."Sending EmailAlthough email can be sent and received using your Web browser with a service such as Gmail or Yahoo!
+Mail, your computer may come with a dedicated email program that is already installed.
 For example, the Mac comes with Mail, while Windows has renamed its free program many times: Outlook Express, Windows Mail, Windows Live Mail and Mail.
-However, many users prefer Eudora, Thunderbird and other e-mail clients.
-The first time you connect to a new ISP, you may need help in configuring your e-mail program to use their mail servers.
-From then on, you launch the mail program as you would any other application.
+Configuring your locally installed email program may require some assistance.
+For the differences and advantages of using the Web versus a locally installed email program, see email interfaces.